Introduction to Typography

 The lab will be available during evening and weekends for all students registered in graphic design courses.

-Each student is expected to take each project to a highly innovative and conceptual solution.
-This can be achieved by understanding and following the guidelines of good art and design process and spending the necessary time on each assignment.
+Each student is expected to take all projects to a highly innovative and conceptual solution.
+This can be achieved by understanding and following the guidelines of good art and design process.
+Along spending the necessary time on each assignment.
 It is not reasonable to expect successful solutions to complex problems with one or two quickly executed ideas.
 It is important to generate many ideas for each visual solution to the assignment.
 Each stage of the visual solution must be thoroughly investigated.

 Complete the assignments given and participate fully during class sessions.
 It is essential that you ask questions and share opinions during critiques and discussions.
-Participation involves giving attention, looking, listening, preparing questions and sharing thoughts, ideas and questions.
+Participation involves giving attention, looking and listening.
+Along with preparing questions and sharing thoughts and ideas.
 Participation helps you learn to be more articulate and prepares you for a career as a professional.

 Deadlines are a major factor in the operation of any work environment.
 Therefore, all assignment deadlines are absolute.
 No work will be accepted beyond its due date.
 Turn in your work by the deadline even if you feel it is unfinished.
 It’s better to be present and participating during class discussions.
 Assignments turned in on time can be revised during the last three weeks of the semester.
 If you are unable to turn an assignment in at it’s proper time for a legitimate reason, you must make arrangements with the instructor beforehand and must receive permission for a different due date.